RaymoZou/linked-out/README.md

 ## Core Features
 - User login with Google authentication
-- Create and read plain text posts
+- Create and read posts made by other users
+- Attach an image to a post
+- Delete post

 ## Known Issues
 - User profile picture will occasionally not render correctly